aspiringsecurity/Medical-Counselor/README.md

 # BlockChain Eco-system and Tools

-## Theta Blockchain
+## Chainlink Blockchain

-- Theta User Analytics for tabulation, organization and validation
+- Chainlink User Analytics for tabulation, organization and validation

-- Theta Sub-Chain implementation under the MetaChain Architecture

-- Theta User Security for doctors and patients
+- Chainlink User Security for doctors and patients

-- Theta Medication Log dapp module
+- Chainlink Medication Log dapp module

-Theta Modules at https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Theta-Modules and https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite
+- We are utilizing Chainlink VRF as follows:

+Medical Counselling Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
+The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the medical consulting bill.

+Parametric Insurance Solution for patients with special needs.
+We are utilizing an existing example at chainlink github repo to develop an insurance solution for patients.
+Link: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Audit-Module

 # Supporting Web3 Eco-system Tools and Modules